-- 1. Select an object, and click the Options tab. - 2.
-Select an option. - 3.
-Click the Delete button. - 4.
-Perform one of the following actions: - Click the Save button to accept the changes and return to the object list. - Click the Apply button to accept the changes and remain in the Options tab. - Click the Cancel button to discard the changes.
+- 1. Select an object, and click the Options tab.

+- 2. Select an option.

+- 3. Click Delete.

+- 4. Perform one of the following actions:

+- Click Save to accept the changes and return to the object list.

+- Click Apply to accept the changes and remain in the Options tab.

+- Click Cancel to discard the changes.

-- The Section and Key fields are required, and the values for these fields must be unique in the environment. - You can click the More button to import or export options.
+- The Section and Key fields are required, and the values for these fields must be unique in the environment. - You can click More to import or export options.
 See the Importing/Exporting Data section in the Overview tab, above, for more information.